Attorney's fee: Amount of fees

 Attorney fees are negotiated between the attorney and client, subject to any limits imposed by state law and the general principle that an attorney fee must be reasonable.
 Although fee agreements in most cases can be oral agreements, it is good practice for lawyers to enter formal written fee agreements with their clients, and to clearly describe how fees are calculated.

+In 2006, median salaries of new graduates ranged from US$50,000 per year in small firms (two to ten attorneys) to US$160,000 per year in very large firms (more than 501 attorneys).
+The distribution of these salaries was highly bimodal, with the majority of new lawyers earning at either the high end or the low end of the scale, and a median salary of US$62,000.
+In the summer of 2016, New York law firm Cravath, Swaine & Moore raised its first-year associate salary to $180,000.
+Many other high-end New York-based and large national law firms soon followed.
+Two years later, in the summer of 2018, New York law firm Milbank raised its first-year associate salary to $190,000, with other major firms following shortly thereafter.
+In 2022 Milbank increased first-year compensation to $215,000, with most comparable firms following suit.

 Hourly rates

 The range of fees charged by lawyers varies widely from one city to the next.
 Most large law firms in the United States bill between $200 and $1,000 per hour for their lawyers' time, although the fees charged by smaller firms are much lower.
 The rate varies by location as well as the specific area of law practiced.
 Typically insurance defense firms have lower hourly rates than non-insurance firms, but are compensated by having steady, regular paying work provided.
 Regional urban centers such as Salt Lake City will average $150 per hour for an associate's time on a basic case, but that fee will increase for larger firms.
 Within large firms in the United States, billable hours are considered a measure of productivity with a minimum of about 1,800 required or expected of associates.

 In the United States, lawyers typically earn between $100,000 and $220,000 per year, although earnings vary by age and experience, practice setting, sex, and race.

 Solo practitioners typically earn less than lawyers in corporate law firms but more than those working for state or local government.
+Solo practitioners make an average of $65,000.

 Many surveys of hourly rates are done.
 The American Intellectual Property Law Association (AIPLA) commissions a survey of its members every two years and it publishes these in what it calls a "Report of the Economic Survey".
 The latest one is dated June 2007.
 Rates are collected for 14 geographic areas and by associate or partner.
 Many courts have followed the rates shown by these AIPLA surveys and they are highly regarded for intellectual property litigation.